osmcode/osmium-tool/man/osmium-show.md

 # DESCRIPTION

-Show the contents of the *OSM-FILE* on *stdout*, usually in a pager.
+Show the contents of the *OSM-FILE* on STDOUT, usually in a pager.
 The output format can be set using the **-f**, **output-format** option, its shortcuts **-d** (debug format with colors), **-o** (OPL), or **-x** (XML), or the `OSMIUM_SHOW_FORMAT` environment variable.